Steve Lynch: Career

 After recording and touring with Autograph through 1989, he taught his two-handed guitar technique touring 20 countries completing 325 clinics to promote his books The Right Touch volumes 1, 2 & 3 while promoting St. Louis Music simultaneously.

 In 1994, he formed a solo project called Network 23 with Scott Gilman on vocals and sax, and Chris Frazier and Mike Mangini on drums.
 Lynch wrote, arranged, produced and played all the guitar, bass, keyboards and additional percussion parts.
 The recording was completed in 1995.
 Taking a more experimental approach with his writing and arranging, he considered the project to be more of a modern sound than the 80s genre and Autograph.

 In 2006, Lynch founded 'The Federal Way School of Music' located south of Seattle, where he taught and ran the school until 2016.

 While managing his school he also reformed Autograph with a new vocalist and drummer in 2013.
 The band released an album in 2015 which garnished two singles: 'Get Off Your Ass' and 'Every Generation'.
 After the release of the album and touring with the band for 6 years, Lynch began developing carpal tunnel syndrome and had to take a break from touring in August 2019.
 He also began to pursue a new musical direction, which he described as being influenced by international cultures and experiences.
 He's calling the new project Blue Neptune.

-When the COVID pandemic began, Lynch decided to write his autobiography 'Confessions of a Rock Guitarist', which has been completed and is currently being prepared for release in May of 2025 with Indigo River Publishing.
+When the COVID pandemic began, Lynch decided to write his autobiography Confessions of a Rock Guitarist, which has been completed and is currently being prepared for release in May of 2025 with Indigo River Publishing.
+The book was officially released on May 20, 2025.